 When to get tested?

-Pericardial fluid removed for therapeutic reasons (pericardial tamponade) is often routinely sent for analysis.
-Also if a bacterial or malignant cause is suspected or the cause of a large collection is obscure.
+Sampling pericardial fluid only for analysis is rarely done because other less invasive tests exist to help determine the cause of the fluid accumulation around the heart.
+However, pericardial fluid removed for therapeutic reasons (pericardial tamponade) is often routinely sent for analysis. especially if a bacterial or malignant cause is suspected or the cause of a large collection is obscure.

-A sample of fluid collected by a doctor from the pericardial sac using a procedure called a pericardiocentesis (see Common questions)
+A sample of fluid collected by a doctor from the pericardial sac using a procedure called a pericardiocentesis (see Common questions above)

 What is being tested?